-Interested in developing a free or charitable healthcare clinic in your community?
+Interested in developing a new clinic in your community?
 Here are a few questions to consider as you get started…

-- Is there a genuine need for a clinic in your community?
+- Is there already a free or charitable clinic in your community?

 Start a Clinic or Expand Clinic Capacity